Kobzpik/CAS/README.md

 ## What is the central authentication server
 Central authentication server is particular type of server that a user to allow access to multiple servers using the same authentication service.
 This server very helpful to manage multiple servers.

+## Develop the central authentication server
+Among the various options we can choose OpenLDAP as a best solution to develop a central authentication server on Redhat.
 We Need to configure two servers as server machines and client machines to develop a central authentication server(CAS).

 OS – RHEL 8.6